 Loyalty and Customer Relationship Management

 One way to keep customers engaged is through rewards programs.
-Customer loyalty has become more and more popular.
-There are now platforms for just about every retail vertical.
+Customer loyalty has become more and more popular, and there are now platforms for just about every retail vertical.
+If you’re looking at the broader picture of how loyalty fits into store performance, this guide on improving retail store performance is worth a look.

-These loyalty programs incentivize clientele to return to stores and show appreciation for being frequent shoppers.
-One study found that 80% of respondents said they were likelier to continue purchasing from a brand with a good loyalty program.
+These loyalty programs incentivize customers to return and show appreciation for frequent shoppers.
+One study found that 80% of respondents said they were more likely to continue purchasing from a brand with a good loyalty program.

 Monitor and Manage Inventory